 Whether you need to have wisdom teeth removed or a troublesome tooth extracted, a tooth extraction is a safe and simple procedure easily performed in-office at Oak Tree Dental.
 Dr. Grados and Dr. Shehadeh are both experienced in extracting teeth painlessly, with extra care always paid to the well-being of the patient.

 The most common reason people have teeth extracted is when their wisdom teeth emerge.
 Dental complications such as headaches, jaw pain, shifted teeth and pushing out other molars are likely when this happens, so many people have them pulled to avoid tooth and jaw problems.
-We perform wisdom teeth extractions surgically, and under local anesthesia.
+We perform wisdom teeth extractions surgically, and under general anesthesia.

-There are also other kinds of extractions — any time a tooth is badly damaged, whether through decay, infection, ongoing damage or sudden trauma, it may be at risk for being extracted.
+There are also other kinds of extractions – any time a tooth is badly damaged, whether through decay, infection, ongoing damage or sudden trauma, it may be at risk for being extracted.
 We always strive to find a solution that allows you to keep your natural teeth, like a crown, root canal or other treatment that can repair or support a damaged tooth.
 However, sometimes the only option is extraction.
-Some common reasons to need a tooth extraction might be an impacted tooth, crowding of teeth in a small mouth, extensive decay or infection, or accidental trauma to the face or jaw.
+Some common reasons to need a tooth extraction might be an impacted tooth, crowding of teeth in a small mouth, extensive tooth decay, infection, or accidental trauma to the face or jaw.